UKVI Translation Requirements 2026

 Official UKVI guidance on translation requirements is published on GOV.UK within the specific visa category guidance documents.
 The general requirement for certified translations applies across all visa categories.

 UKVI publishes guidance for each visa category on GOV.UK.
-The translation requirements are typically found in the 'supporting documents' section of each visa guidance document.
+The translation requirements are usually found in the 'supporting documents' section of each visa guidance document.
 The requirements are consistent across visa types.

 Frequently Asked Questions